mathigon/textbooks/content/sequences/content.md

 :::

-While scientists and bankers use highly complex algorithms to find these patterns, we are going to start with something much simpler.
+Scientists and bankers use highly complex algorithms to find these patterns, but we are going to start with something a bit simpler.

 ---
 > id: definitions